mikes360/WebsiteAssignmentMSC2019/README.md

 Teams, Games and Matches added to the database.
 You can now pull the data from the database in the form of a json file.
 Data of the collections have been added in the file structure as json data.

 Need to create default data for the database using the 2 json files, follow the instructions that was covered in the seminar for this specific topic.

+//---------------------------------------------------------------------------

+09-Oct-2019 - Sully

+Database updated with placeholders for the teams that is indexed inside the arrays of the Game collection.
+Partial has been created for matches which now show placeholders for fixtures to be present.
+Mike is going to work on how to fill these placeholders in with the teams and their information.